 It can be frightening and confusing when you are first arrested but know there are dedicated attorneys that work hard to help you through it.

 The first step is to contact a criminal defense attorney as soon after your arrest as possible.
 When you have your consultation, you can discuss the details of your situation, address concerns, and get guidance for making the best legal decisions.

-You only have ten days after your arrest/charge with a DUI to request a DMV Administrative Review Hearing.
+You only have ten days after your first-time DUI conviction in Florida to request a DMV Administrative Review Hearing.
 If you win at the hearing, you will be able to keep your driver’s license.
 It is called a hardship license and allows for limited driving privileges.
 You also have the right to waive the DMV hearing in writing within ten days and still obtain the hardship license until the conclusion of your criminal case.
 There are no extensions — the time frame is non-negotiable.